Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 mod_data$season    <- NULL
 ```

 In terms of prep work, we are ready to go.
-No need to dwell on it.
-This chapter is designed to cover data modeling in more detail, so it isn't important anyway.
-We also didn't have to really worry about data collection.
+This chapter is designed to cover data modeling in more detail, so it is optional anyway.
+We also didn't have to worry about data collection.
 What other data might be interesting to have here?

-Additionally, I would like to briefly cover a special topic that deserves a lot more attention than we are about to give.
+Additionally, I would like to briefly cover a topic that deserves more attention than we are about to give.
 Maps.
-Geography is important for sales, marketing, corporate sponsorship groups, and others.
-In this context, we'll see how geography will impact sales and marketing strategy further along in this chapter.
+Geography is essential for sales, marketing, and corporate sponsorship groups.
+In this context, we'll see how geography will further impact sales and marketing strategy in this chapter.

 ##### Understanding geography and building maps

-Geography plays a large role in selling tickets to sporting events.
-This is especially true for sports that have more games such as baseball.
-Coupling the digital and physical assets of the club may eventually make this less important holistically.
-However, for ticket sales geography is and will remain a critical point of consideration.
+Geography plays a prominent role in selling tickets to sporting events.
+The importance of this role is especially true for sports with more games, such as baseball.
+Coupling the digital and physical assets of the club may make this less critical holistically.
+However, geography is and will remain a crucial point of consideration for ticket sales.

-R also isn't the best way to do this, but it is an easy way to accomplish it in the same analysis platform.
-GIS is a large field unto itself that is outside the scope of this book.
-However, R has multiple libraries devoted to maps and it is a good choice if you aren't looking for extremely high quality geographic graphics.
-This map was created using stamen maps^[http://maps.stamen.com/#watercolor/12/37.7706/-122.3782], an open source tool that can be used for a wide variety of projects.
+R isn't the best way to do this, but it is easy to accomplish it in the same analysis platform.
+GIS is a large field that is outside this book's scope.
+However, R has multiple libraries devoted to maps, and it is a good choice if you are looking for something other than very high-quality graphics.
+This map was created using stamen maps^[http://maps.stamen.com/#watercolor/12/37.7706/-122.3782], an open-source tool that can be used for various projects.

 ```r